eudald-seeslab/mmsbm/README.md

 - Progress bars are not working for jupyter notebooks.
 - Include user_groups and item_groups optimization procedure.
+- The cv_fit test is not working on travis.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.